Howe Yoon Chong: Political career

 Howe's first call to enter politics came as early as 1953 from Lee Kuan Yew, then a practising lawyer.
 However, he declined Lee's invitation as he believed that Singapore needed civil servants in light of the repatriation of British forces during the post-World War II period.
 In 1979, Howe was again persuaded by Prime Minister Lee and Minister for Finance Goh Keng Swee to enter politics, and he eventually agreed.

 In 1979, upon being named as a People's Action Party (PAP) candidate in by-elections called in seven constituencies, Howe said he hoped to serve no more than five years.
 After submitting his nomination papers in the by-election, Howe dismissed the opposition candidates, including independent Chiam See Tong, as "court jesters" who had come out "to provide comic relief".
-Howe eventually beat Chiam with almost 67% of the votes to win the Potong Pasir seat.
+Howe eventually beat Chiam with almost 67% of the votes to win the Potong Pasir Constituency seat.

 On 12 February 1979, Howe was sworn into the Cabinet as Minister for Defence.
 Directness being his hallmark, just six months after becoming Defence Minister Howe said that those who dodged national service ought to be looked upon as "pariah" in the community.

 In the 1980 Singaporean general election, Howe again defeated Chiam for Potong Pasir, and duly served as the Member of Parliament for the constituency until 1984.
 However in an election rally, Howe disparaged Chiam on his professional competence and was subsequently sued by Chiam for defamation.
 Howe offered compensation which Chiam accepted and dropped the case against him.